bodywork-ml/bodywork-core/README.md

 * **open-source** - Bodywork is built and maintained by machine learning engineers, for machine learning engineers, who are committed to keeping it 100% open-source.

 Bodywork brings DevOps to your machine learning projects and will form the basis of your [Machine Learning Operations (MLOps)](https://en.wikipedia.org/wiki/MLOps) platform.
 It will ensure that your projects are always trained with the latest data, the most recent models are always deployed and your machine learning systems remain highly-available.

+## We want your Feedback

+If Bodywork sounds like a useful tool, then please submit your feedback with a **GitHub Star ★**.

 ## Requirements